openstack/openstack-manuals/doc/install-guide/source/overview.rst

-The self-service networks option augments the provider networks option with layer-3 (routing) services that enable :term:`self-service` networks using overlay segmentation methods such as :term:`VXLAN`.
+The self-service networks option augments the provider networks option with layer-3 (routing) services that enable :term:`self-service` networks using overlay segmentation methods such as :term:`VXLAN <Virtual Extensible LAN (VXLAN)>`.
 Essentially, it routes virtual networks to physical networks using :term:`NAT<Network Address Translation (NAT)>`.
 Additionally, this option provides the foundation for advanced services such as LBaaS and FWaaS.

 .. _figure-network2-services: